weleoka/ardeidae/README.md

 Documentation
 =============

-There is a server config file where launch defaults can be specified.
-However, there it is possible to override some parameters on service launch by passing command line flags.
+There is a server config file where deployment defaults can be specified, as well as important aspects such as SQL credentials, SSL certificates for HTTPS and more.

+It is possible to override some config parameters on server deployment by passing command line flags:

 So, the server can be started on the commandline, there are some flags you can pass in.
 (note the application only accepts one argument/flag, as a standalone word without any dashes etc.)